What’s Included in the Trip Cost

-For a broader discussion of our hotel choices, see here.
+For a detailed discussion of our hotel choices, see here

 Included sleeping berths on night trains or boats are in shared cabins, regardless of room type occupied on the trip.
 Private cabins are proposed when available, but at an additional cost.

 Private “ensuite” bathrooms.
-Virtually all of our hotel rooms include private bathrooms.
+Virtually all of our hotel rooms include private facilities.
 But 17th century country inns are not standardized affairs, and we don’t refuse to use the beautiful, 8-room converted castle because the two turret rooms share a bath and / or WC.
-So it can happen that a few rooms share a hall bath (never more than 3 rooms to a bath).
+So it can happen that up to three rooms share hall facilities.
 Proportion varies itinerary to itinerary, and by season, and we cannot guarantee a particular distribution.
 But it would be rare indeed to encounter a room with a hall bath even once per week, on average (small consolation if you are on a one-week trip, and hit one).

 If you wish, for 100€ per trip week, or the equivalent in the currency of your statement (50% more for 2 or 3 people sharing a room), we will guarantee a private shower (or bath) and a private WC nightly.

-This guarantee does not apply to nights on overnight trains (if any).
-On overnight trains, cabins with ensuite shower and WC will be proposed at an additional cost, if available.
+This guarantee does not apply to nights on overnight trains or ships (if any).
+On overnight vehicles, cabins with ensuite shower and WC will be proposed at an additional cost, if available.

 On rare occasions, those selecting this option may be lodged in a different hotel from the rest of the group, never more than a short walk from the “main” group hotel.

 We hasten to add that this supplement rarely buys you much, except perhaps in Scandinavia.
 Thus we do not endorse it, or encourage you to pay it.
 As we’ve already said, lmost all of our hotels have private baths, anyway.
 But if a rare exception would ruin your trip, this is how to protect against it.
 Even in hotels where you would have had a shower / WC anyway, we do observe that people for whom the private bath is explicitly requested sometimes get marginally better rooms....

 Solo travellers are a majority of our guests.
 “The man who goes alone can start today, but he who travels with another must wait until that other is ready” — Robert Louis Stevenson.